dmillard/taichigdb/README.rst

 taichigdb
 ========

-This is a pretty printer for taichi types (with some support for stan-math types).
+This is a pretty printer for taichi types.
 This is largely based on https://github.com/dmillard/eigengdb.
 Formatting is handled by `numpy`.

 Motivation